Information on the Government support available during the coronavirus (Covid-19) pandemic and as businesses look to recover and grow.

 Now, SMEs with up to £6.5m annual turnover, and either an annual balance sheet below £5m, or fewer than 50 employees, are eligible to complain to it.
 This covers around 97% of SMEs in the UK.

-We recently published an exchange of letters between the FCA and the Financial Ombudsman Service (PDF) that sets out how the Ombudsman Service will approach complaints that might arise from lending under the Government’s schemes.
+In May 2020, we published an exchange of letters between us and the ombudsman service (PDF) that set out how the ombudsman service will approach complaints that might arise from lending under the BBLS and CBILS.

 How to complain

-If you think you have been unfairly treated and want to complain, you should first contact your financial services provider and give them a chance to put the situation right.
+If you think you've been treated unfairly and want to complain, you should first contact your financial services provider and give them a chance to put the situation right.

-If you are not happy with their response, the Financial Ombudsman Service for small businesses may be able to investigate.
+If you're unhappy with their response, the Financial Ombudsman Service for small businesses may be able to investigate.
 The service is free, impartial, and has the power to make legally binding decisions.

-For complaints about acts or omissions by firms on or after 1 April 2019, the Financial Ombudsman Service can award compensation of up to £355,000.
+For complaints about acts or omissions by firms on or after 1 April 2019, the ombudsman service can award compensation of up to £355,000.

-There has been widespread concern about the lack of clarity and certainty for some customers making these claims, and the basis on which some firms are making decisions on claims.
+There had been considerable concern about the lack of clarity and certainty for some customers making business interruption (BI) insurance claims, and the basis on which some firms are making decisions on claims.

-We create and enforce rules that protect consumers, ensure markets work well and promote competition.
+We create and enforce rules that protect consumers, make sure markets work well and promote competition.

 We do not adjudicate on individual complaints.
-That is the role of the Financial Ombudsman Service.
-However, we do work closely with the Ombudsman Service, and the information it gives us helps us identify wider issues.
+That is the role of the ombudsman service.
+However, we do work closely with the ombudsman service, and the information it gives us helps us identify wider issues.

 Most business lending is unregulated, but business lending of £25k or less to certain types of businesses, such as sole traders, is generally regulated.

-To make BBLS scheme funds quickly accessible to more businesses, the Government has legislated to remove many of the regulatory obligations that lenders would normally have to comply with.
+To make BBLS funds quickly accessible to more businesses, the Government legislated to remove many of the regulatory obligations that lenders would normally have to comply with.
 This means that a lot of the protections that would normally apply to regulated loans do not apply to BBLS.
-For more information on this you may like to speak to the lender or seek professional advice.
+For more information, you may want to speak to the lender or seek professional advice.

 For regulated lending under CBILS, we have also said that we do not expect firms to have to comply with most of our creditworthiness rules where they comply with the relevant requirements of the scheme.

-On 5 August 2020, we maintained our recognition of a revised version, which was altered as result of the Covid-19 pandemic.
-The standards now make specific reference to changes that have been made as a result of the Bounce Back Loan and Coronavirus Business Interruption Loan schemes.
+On 5 August 2020, we maintained our recognition of a revised version, which was altered as result of the coronavirus pandemic.
+The standards now make specific reference to changes that have been made as a result of the BBLS and CBILS.